What Is a Drug Intervention?

 - Securing a spot in a treatment program.

-- Helping to iron out details like childcare to reduce the amount of obstacles to your loved one saying ‘yes.’
+- Helping to iron out details like childcare to reduce the number of obstacles to your loved one saying ‘yes.’

 - Packing a bag for their loved one – including enough clothes and personal hygiene items for the entire length of stay at the treatment center.